aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `set_beneficiary_for_operator`

 Allows an operator to change its beneficiary.
 Any existing unpaid commission rewards will be paid to the new beneficiary.
-To ensures payment to the current beneficiary, one should first call <code>synchronize_delegation_pool</code>
+To ensure payment to the current beneficiary, one should first call <code>synchronize_delegation_pool</code>
 before switching the beneficiary.
 An operator can set one beneficiary for delegation pools, not a separate one for each pool.